This guide existed previously but it became corrupted or whatever, so here it is again:

 Breastplate of Valor

 65 Physical protection and 300 mana will be valuable now.
-The enemy team are almost certain to have a hunter or assassin.
-Probably both and maybe more than one of each.
-They may also have a warrior.
+The enemy team are almost certain to have a hunter and an assassin.
+They'll likely also have a warrior.

 You want some more physical protection.
 Your allies are probably going to appreciate your shields more often by now as they hunt those kills down and fend off the enemy, so the 20% CDR will help you protect them more.

-If the threat is more magical, choose your magical defence before this.
+If the threat is more magical, choose one of the below magical defence items.

 One of my new fave items.
 This thing is pimp, y'all!

 Straight in with 70 magical defence and 150 HP.
-Add those to 10% CDR and a massive 40 MP5 and you have a quality defensive items against them there magic mans and womans.
+Add those to 10% CDR and a tasty 40 MP5 and you have a quality defensive item against them there magic mans and womans.

-It does have a passive, and a darn tasty one too:
+It does have a passive, and a darn saucy one too:

 When you take Magical Damage from Abilities your cooldowns are reduced by 3s.
 THREE SECONDS!
-It has an internal cooldown of 30 seconds but realistically, if you're a guardian, you shouldn't be in trouble twice per minute.
+It has an internal cooldown of 30 seconds but that's not long to wait at all and team fights don't tend to happen twice every minute anyway.

-An alternative to the popular Bulwark of Hope. with 80 magical protection and 200 health, pick this is you're after some more magical defence and the enemy team are helaing up a lot (s5 is seeing a lot of healing items and gods being picked)
+An alternative to the popular Bulwark of Hope.
+With 80 magical protection and 200 health, pick this is you're after some more magical defence and the enemy team have healing gods or they're building lifesteal (regularly check the scoreboard to check what they're buying)

 This is a very useful item - add it to your custom items screen ;-)